repeatingbeats/nodebox-example/README.md

 ## Dependencies

-NodeBox uses <a href="http://www.vagrantup.com">Vagrant</a> to create <a href="http://www.virtualbox.org">VirtualBox</a> virtual machines that are then provisioned with <a href="http://www.opscode.com/chef/">Chef</a> (solo).
-Your host machine needs to be set up for Ruby and RubyGems, and you need to <a href="http://www.virtualbox.org/wiki/Downloads">download VirtualBox 4.0.x</a>.
-The <a href="http://vagrantup.com/docs/getting-started/index.html">Vagrant getting started guide</a> has more information on Vagrant's dependencies.
+NodeBox uses [Vagrant](http://www.vagrantup.com") to create [VirtualBox](http://www.virtualbox.org) virtual machines that are then provisioned with [Chef](http://www.opscode.com/chef) (solo).
+Your host machine needs to be set up for Ruby and RubyGems, and you need to [download VirtualBox 4.0.x](http://www.virtualbox.org/wiki/Downloads).
+The [Vagrant getting started guide](http://vagrantup.com/docs/getting-started/index.html) has more information on Vagrant's dependencies.

 Install vagrant:
     $ gem install vagrant